udaymehta/dotfiles/README.md

 After running this, it will create a _soft link_ from the `dotfiles` to `~/.config/*` folder.
 Again, this was optional.

-Tada! now you installed the theme.
+Tada! now you've installed the theme.

-You can switch you session and see if it works!
+You can switch your session and see if it works!

 > **NOTE**
 >
 > You may need to adjust the screen resolution and waybar widgets postion manually as they are _**most**_ likely to change on your device.

-#### NixOS Configuration (totally independent, not for WM):
+### NixOS Configuration (totally independent, not for WM):

 Installing Git (most likely is installed on newer version)